 - "0" on the assignment or test

 - Teacher notifies the Dean of Students

 - Progressive discipline may be issued.

-- Any repeated academic dishonesty may result in suspension and/or expulsion
+- Any repeated academic dishonesty may result in suspension and/or expulsion (Student will be placed on Behavior Contract).

 Academic dishonesty during finals will result in: